c3lang/c3-web/src/content/docs/references/docs/optionals_advanced.md

 ```

 ### File reading example
-Let's expand this example to something which *may* fail, like opening a file.

 - If the file is present the `Result` will be the first 100 bytes of the file.
 - If the file is not present the `Excuse` will be `IoError.FILE_NOT_FOUND`.